wp-plugins/polylang/readme.txt

 = 1.7.7 =

+* Add Romanian translation contributed by uskro and update French translation contributed by [fxbenard](http://fxbenard.com/)
+* The language locale is now validated with the same pattern as in WP 4.3.
+See #28303
 * fix: make sure that the language switcher never finds translations for untranslated post types (could occur when the post type was previously translated)
 * fix: display the default category according to the admin language filter in settings->writing
 * fix: flushing rewrite rules at network activation and de-activation is back. [props RavanH](https://polylang.wordpress.com/2015/06/10/polylang-1-7-6-and-multisite/comment-page-1/#comment-1138)
+* fix: avoid a conflict with WP Super Cache preloading (loading 'polylang_mo' posts which are 404). [props ecdltf](https://wordpress.org/support/topic/polylang_mo-and-404s-take-2)
+* fix: customizer menus issues introduced by changes in WP 4.1

 = 1.7.6 (2015-06-10) =